getodk/docs/docs/central-api-authentication.rst

         - string

+          .. raw:: html

             The App User token.
 As with Session Bearer tokens, these tokens only contain URL-safe characters, so no escaping is required.

           Example: ``!Ms7V3$Zdnd63j5HFacIPFEvFAuwNqTUZW$AsVOmaQFf$vIC!F8dJjdgiDnJXXOt``